volvo-cars/developer-portal-api-samples/oauth2-code-flow-sample/README.md

 ## Disclaimer

-This project is not intended for use in production environments and is only meant for educational and local testing purposes.
+Please note that this project is solely intended for educational and local testing purposes, and is not suitable for production environments.
+As an added security measure, we strongly recommend implementing the PKCE (Proof Key for Code Exchange) extension.
+You can learn more about PKCE and its benefits by visiting [https://oauth.net/2/pkce](https://oauth.net/2/pkce).